Bradley C. Morin

 Christopher R. Causey has been practicing law for 15 years.
 He has successfully litigated and tried personal injury, complex commercial, divorce and family law cases in state and federal courts in Maine and Alaska.
 He currently represents dozens of individuals in York, Cumberland, and Kennebec Counties.

 Personal Injury: Chris has recovered millions of dollars for his personal injury clients, including motorcycle riders, bicyclists, innocent drivers, pedestrians, and family members of those injured or killed by the negligence or wrongful acts of others.
-Chris also handles cases against commercial truck drivers, business and land owners, state and local government entities, wrongful death, slip-and-fall, and boating cases.
+Chris handles cases against commercial truck drivers, business and land owners, state and local government entities, and professionals.
+These cases include wrongful death, slip-and-fall, car and motorcycle accidents, premises liability, medical and dental claims, products liability, assaults and boating cases.

-Divorce/Family Law: Chris has also developed expertise in representing clients in complex divorce and family law cases, including those cases involving businesses, multiple parcels of real estate, complex compensation and retirement structures, financial misconduct, domestic abuse and child-custody.
-Chris’s approach focuses on providing his clients with trusted counsel and achieving successful results, whether through mediation or at trial.
+Divorce/Family Law: Chris has also developed expertise in representing clients in complex divorce and family law cases, including those cases involving businesses, multiple parcels of real estate, complex compensation and retirement structures, financial misconduct, domestic abuse and child-custody battles.
+Chris’s approach to his divorce and family law cases focuses on providing his clients with trusted counsel and achieving successful results, whether through mediation or at trial.

 Bar Memberships and Associations of Distinction: Chris is admitted to practice law in Maine and Alaska and the Federal District Courts for the Districts of Maine and Alaska.
 He is a member of the Maine State Bar Association, the Maine Trial Lawyers Association, the American Association of Justice and the American Bar Association.
 Chris has also served as the co-chair of the Alternate Dispute Resolution Section of the Maine Bar Association.